-The bill amends various sections of the Kansas liquor control act, the Kansas club and drinking establishment act, and the Kansas cereal malt beverage act, with a primary focus on the licensing and regulation of cereal malt beverages.
-A significant change is the transfer of licensure for both off-premise and on-premise cereal malt beverage retailers from local cities and counties to the Alcoholic Beverage Control Division of the Department of Revenue, while still permitting local licensure.
-The bill introduces new definitions for terms such as "public venue," "railway car," and "restaurant," and clarifies existing definitions, including specific requirements for food sales to qualify as a restaurant or railway car.
+The bill amends various sections of the Kansas liquor control act, the Kansas club and drinking establishment act, and the Kansas cereal malt beverage act, with a primary focus on the licensure of cereal malt beverage retailers.
+It transfers the responsibility for licensing both off-premise and on-premise cereal malt beverage retailers from local cities and counties to the Alcoholic Beverage Control Division of the Department of Revenue, while still permitting local licensure.
+The bill also introduces new definitions for terms such as "public venue," "railway car," and "restaurant," and clarifies the requirements for these establishments, including specific gross receipt thresholds for food sales.

 As Amended by House Committee: 41-102, 41-104, 41-2703, 41-2704, 41-304, 41-2601, 41-1201, 41-2701, 41-2702, 41-2901, 41-2705, 41-2706, 41-2707, 41-2708, 41-2722, 41-2721, 41-2726, 41-2730